tishin/MagicalRecord/Docs/Installing-MagicalRecord.md

 3. Navigate to your project's settings, then select the target you wish to add MagicalRecord to
 4. Navigate to **Build Phases** and expand the **Link Binary With Libraries** section
 5. Click the **+** and find the version of the MagicalRecord framework appropriate to your target's platform
-6. You should now be able to add `#import <MagicalRecord/MagicalRecord.h>` to any of your target's source files and begin using MagicalRecord!
+6. You should now be able to add `#import <MagicalRecord.h>` to any of your target's source files and begin using MagicalRecord!

 > **Note** Please be aware that if you've set Xcode's **Link Frameworks Automatically** to **No** then you may need to add the CoreData.framework to your project on iOS, as UIKit does not include Core Data by default.
 On OS X, Cocoa includes Core Data.